Satellite Internet access: Outdoor unit (ODU)

-At the far end of the outdoor unit is typically a small (2–3-foot, 60–90 cm diameter), reflective dish-type radio antenna.
+At the far end of the outdoor unit is typically a small (2–3-foot, 60 to 90 cm diameter), reflective dish-type radio antenna.
 The VSAT antenna must also have an unobstructed view of the sky to allow for proper line-of-sight (L-O-S) to the satellite.

 There are four physical characteristic settings used to ensure that the antenna is configured correctly at the satellite, which are: azimuth, elevation, polarization, and skew.
 The combination of these settings gives the outdoor unit a L-O-S to the chosen satellite and makes data transmission possible.
 These parameters are generally set at the time the equipment is installed, along with a beam assignment (Ka-band only); these steps must all be taken prior to the actual activation of service.

 Transmit and receive components are typically mounted at the focal point of the antenna which receives/sends data from/to the satellite.
 The main parts are: